MicrosoftDocs/win32/desktop-src/Direct2D/how-to-clip-with-axis-aligned-rects.md

 ---
 title: How to Clip with an Axis-Aligned Clip Rectangle
-description: Shows how to clip a region with an axis-aligned clip rectangle. ms.assetid: 4196653a-9177-4a41-9db9-4738a41313aa ms.topic: article ms.date: 05/31/2018
+description: Shows how to clip a region with an axis-aligned clip rectangle. ms.topic: article ms.date: 05/31/2018
 ---

 # How to Clip with an Axis-Aligned Clip Rectangle

 This topic describes how to clip an image with an axis-aligned clip rectangle.
 This approach produces only rectangular clips, because the content bounds are aligned to the axis of the rectangle.
 This approach is more efficient than using layers with the content bounds.
-For more information, see[Layers Overview](direct2d-layers-overview.md).
+For more information, see [Layers Overview](direct2d-layers-overview.md).

 **To clip with an axis-aligned clip rectangle**